Boeing F-15EX Eagle II: Development

 Although it is not expected to be as survivable against the latest air defenses as the fifth-generation F-22 and F-35, the F-15EX can supplement the former in air superiority missions by performing homeland and airbase defense, enforcing no-fly zones against limited air defenses, and deploying outsized standoff weapons in support of stealth fighters at the frontline.
 In July 2020, the U.S. Defense Department ordered eight F-15EXs over three years for $1.2 billion.
 The F-15EX made its maiden flight on 2 February 2021.

 On 7 April 2021, its official name Eagle II was announced.
 The FY2021 defense appropriations bill funded F-15EX procurement at $1.23 billion for 12 aircraft, bringing total orders to 20 aircraft with 144 total planned.
 By May 2022, the USAF reduced its orders to 80.
 The first operational F-15EXs are not to receive conformal fuel tanks.
 The Air Force's proposed budget for fiscal 2024 includes funds to buy 24 more F-15EXs, which would bring the planned fleet up to 104 aircraft.
 In the proposed budget for FY2026, $3 billion is set aside for the F-15EX, bringing the total to 129 aircraft.
+As of March 2026, the USAF has increased its planned F-15EX fleet to 267 total.